civol/HDLRuby/README.md

 sig.rl(3)
 ```

-It possible to perform other kind of shifts or rotations using the selection and
+It is possible to perform other kinds of shifts or rotations using the selection
-concatenation operators (please refer to section [Concatenation and selection
+and the concatenation operators.
+Please refer to section [Concatenation and
-operators](#concat).
+selection operators](#concat) for more details about these operators.

 #### Conversion operators
 <a name="conversion"></a>

+The conversion operators are used to change the type of an expression.
-There are two kind of conversion operators.
-The first kind changes the type of
+There are two kinds of such operators: the type pun that do not change the
-the expression without changing its raw content, they are called the casts.
-The
-second kind of conversion changes both the type and the value.
+raw value of the expression and the type cast that changes the raw value.

-The casts include `to_bit`, `to_unsigned` and `to_signed` that
+The type puns include `to_bit`, `to_unsigned` and `to_signed` that convert
-convert any type to a vector of respectively bit, unsigned and signed elements.
+expressions of any type type to vectors of respectively `bit`, `unsigned` and
-For example the following code convert an expression of hierarchical type to an
+`signed` elements.
+For example, the following code converts an expression of
-8-bit signed vector:
+hierarchical type to an 8-bit signed vector:

 ```ruby
 [ up: signed[3..0], down: unsigned[3..0] ].inner sig
 sig.to_bit <= b01010011
 ```

-The second kind of changes both the type and the value and are used to
+The type casts change both the type and the value and are used to adjust the
-adjust the width of the types.
-They can only be applied to vector of `bit`,
+width of the types.
+They can only be applied to vectors of `bit`, `signed` or
-`signed` or `unsinged` and can only increase the bit width (bit width can be
+`unsinged` and can only increase the bit width (bit width can be truncated
-truncated using the selection operator, please refer to the [next
+using the selection operator, please refer to the [next section](#concat)).
-section](#concat)).
-These operators include first the bit width conversions:
-`ljust`, `rjust`, `zext` and `sext`; and include second, `to_big` and
+These operators comprise the bit width conversions: `ljust`, `rjust`, `zext`
-`to_little` that convert the endianness to respectively big or little endian by
-reversing the bit order if required, and `reverse` that reverse the bit order
-unconditionally.
+and `sext`; they also comprise the bit endianness conversions: `to_big`,
+`to_little` and `reverse`.

 More precisely, the bit width conversions operate as follows:

- - `ljust` and `rjust` increases the size from respectively the left or the
+ - `ljust` and `rjust` increase the size from respectively the left or the
-   right.
-They take as argument the width of the new type and the value (0 or
+   right side of the bit vector.
+They take as argument the width of the new
-   1) used for the bit that are added.
-For example the following code increases
+   type and the value (0 or 1) of the bits to add.
+For example the
-   the size of the sig0 to 12 bits by adding 1 on the right:
+   following code increases the size of `sig0` to 12 bits by adding 1 on the
+   right:

    ```ruby
    [7..0].inner sig0